VenRaaS/dhermes/README.md

 ```

 * register_test
-  Note, value should be Double-Auoted as a String
+  Note, all value should be Double-quoted as a String
   ```
 /hermes/mgmt/register_test?token=${token}&json=